 Real-time streaming stock quotes change second to second, and can showcase the volatility of stock prices.
-When stock exchanges are open (and they don’t close too often), trading is constant, and the dynamics of supply and demand for specific stocks change their prices rapidly.
+When stock exchanges are open, trading is constant, and the dynamics of supply and demand for specific stocks change their prices rapidly.
 So, watching real-time streaming stock quotes means seeing those price fluctuations occur in real time, as the name implies.
 That can have implications for how traders and investors make decisions.

 Using real-time stock quotes can be useful for active traders or investors, or high-frequency traders — professionals who are making numerous stock trades every day or week and may be managing other people’s portfolios, too.
 For these traders, knowing stock prices down to the minute helps inform their decision to buy or sell.
 That real-time price, ultimately, determines their stock trading profit (or loss).

 There’s also after-hours trading to keep in mind, too.
-Stock markets have trading hours —The New York Stock Exchange (NYSE) and NASDAQ are open between 9:30 a.m. and 4 p.m, for example.
-At other times, investors may still be able to swap securities, but prices are much more volatile after-hours—and because it’s difficult to get real time quotes after-hours, values can change dramatically before stock markets reopen.
+Stock markets have trading hours — the New York Stock Exchange (NYSE) and NASDAQ are open between 9:30 am and 4 pm, for example.
+At other times, investors may still be able to swap securities, but prices are much more volatile after-hours, and because it’s difficult to get real-time quotes after-hours, values can change dramatically before stock markets reopen.

-While prices do fluctuate, they generally don’t fluctuate all that much over a relatively short interval (15 minutes, for example).
+While security prices do fluctuate, they generally don’t fluctuate all that much over a relatively short interval (15 minutes, for example).
 And since the average investor may not be all that interested in minute-by-minute price fluctuations, using a delayed stock quote could provide all the information they need.

-Think about it this way: If an investor were looking to make changes to their portfolio — something they may do two or three times per year — a real time stock quote isn’t going to give them any more information than a delayed stock quote to help them make an informed decision.
+Think about it this way: If an investor were looking to rebalance their portfolio — something they may only do two or three times per year — a real-time stock quote isn’t going to give them much more actionable information than a delayed stock quote to help them make an informed decision.